 Recruitment - view our current vacancies

-Sarah is the research assistant at Lemos&Crane, responsible for supporting partners’ research projects.
-She is currently working on Bad Weather, Good Habits: Encouraging Social Housing Tenants to Save More, and is researching charitable projects and programmes being undertaken in prisons to support offender rehabilitation.
+Sarah is a researcher at Lemos&Crane.
+She is currently working on Quids In - a new resource building financial resilience for adults with learning disabilities, and a research project on the use of digital technologies by homeless people.
+Sarah also maintains the SupportActionNet, PrisonerActionNet and Action Against Cruelty websites.
 She has a BSc in Philosophy, Logic and Scientific Method from LSE, and an MSc in The History of Science, Technology and Medicine from Imperial College and UCL, awarded in 2012.

-Jack is the web and database assistant at Lemos&Crane.
-He is responsible for the provision of online content and administrative duties.
+Jack is the web and database administrator at Lemos&Crane.
+He is responsible for the provision of online content.
 He has a BSc in Economics and Statistics from UCL, completed in 2012.

 Caroline Hunter is a Professor of Law at the University of York Law School.
 She is also the Deputy General Editor of Journal of Housing Law and the Lawyer Chair of the Residential Property Tribunal Service.

 Jane Petrie is the Course Leader for undergraduate housing students at Sheffield Hallam University.
 As a solicitor she has worked for housing users and a large local authority.

 Peter MacMahon is a former Deputy Local Government Ombudsman.
 He has worked as a lawyer in local government and the voluntary sector.